-International Atomic Energy Agency (IAEA) has released an update on Fukushima Daiichi nuclear power plant.
-Following is the update:
+UN atomic watchdog International Atomic Energy Agency has released the following update on the status of Fukushima Daiichi nuclear plant.

 According to Japanese authorities, the leak of highly contaminated water from the cable storage pit located next to the Unit 2 inlet point at Fukushima Daiichi nuclear power plant has stopped as of 20:38 UTC (Co-ordinated Universal Time) on 5 April.

 Workers had employed measures to stop the flow of water directly to the sea since 2 April, when the leak was first observed, according to IAEA.

 On April 2, concrete was poured into the pit in an attempt to stop the water leakage to the ocean, but no significant decrease in leakage was observed.

 From 4:47 UTC to 5:30 UTC on April 3, the top of the trench was broken open and polymer was poured into the trench to stop the leakage of water, but this measure was not successful.